MartynHorslen/Laravel-Dashboard/README.md

 - Toast notifications.

 ## Room for Improvement
-Improvement:
-- A company page that lists all the employees in that company.

 To do:
 - Delete employees when you delete a company they are associated with.
 - Filter by column names.